Skip to content

 The Importance Of ZIP Codes

-The American ZIP Code System (USPS)
+The US ZIP Code System (USPS)

-The role of the ZIP code is to process data with expediency and efficiency.
+The role of the American ZIP code is to process data with expediency and efficiency.
 Errors in ZIP codes may result in processing delays.
 For an in-depth understanding of the ZIP code, the United States Postal Service is the definitive resource.
 This comprehensive FAQ resource will be helpful.
 What you’ll notice is that every digit within a ZIP code conveys meaning as part of a methodical plan.

-ZIP & ZIP+4
+What's the difference between ZIP & ZIP+4 codes?

 ZIP codes are translated into barcodes that enable the automatic sorting of mail, which reduces the amount of human oversight necessary.